Albacore Tuna Fishing, Seattle

 Typical Andy style, sitting at a bar day 2, Andy decided "let's go fishing".
 I told him, I'm behind on work, I'm hungover and I brought no gear with me.
 So we eat some more happy hour food and he hit's Google for "Seattle Fishing Guides" on his iPhone and we start calling every Seattle Fishing Guide possible and makes me call them.
-I was annoyed, but if anyones knows Andy would know that's his MO.
+I was annoyed, but if anyone knows Andy would know that's his MO.
 I was not expecting anyone would have availability, but what the hell.
-Andy gives me number after number and I call around 8-10 people and got ahold of one guy who shot us a price.
+Andy gives me number after number and I call around 8-10 people and got a hold of one guy who shot us a price.
 I told him I may call him back since I was not sure if even wanted to fish.
 Over the next 2 hours, we start getting calls back on our way to the next bar.

 A gentlemen named Mark calls me who I immediately got a great vibe from and talked about how they had got into the Albacore Tuna that day (he didn't answer the phone since he was on his way back) and caught 55 fish within 5 clients.
-So I still wasn't too excited for a 12 hour fishing trip since I'm a computer nerd, have ADD, had never saltwater fished, had no gear, was in Seattle to work and have a few beers and to check out the city… but whatever… Andy was excited.
+So I still wasn't too excited for a 12 hour fishing trip since I'm a computer nerd, have ADD, had no gear, was in Seattle to work and have a few beers and to check out the city… but whatever… Andy was excited.
 Andy convinced me and I figured what the hell since I really enjoyed talking to Mark on the phone.
 I talk to guides and outfitters all over the nation and I figured if I'm wrong about this guy, I might as well shut my business down.
 I did tell Mark we had no gear since I was out there to just work, check out Seattle and meet my new 3plains contractor Zach.
 Mark said pickup some boots and he will take care of the bibs for Andy & I. Ok Mark, run my 3plains card, were in.
 As luck has it, Andy had already booked a hotel at the Crowne Plaza for 2 nights.
 Great planning Andy.